simoneconigliaro/android_the_current_news/README.md

-# Androd The Current News App
+# Android The Current News App
 - Capstone project for Udacity Android Developer Nanodegree
 ## Description
 -	The Current News app shows the latest global and local news (using Google Location) from <a href="https://newsapi.org" target="_blank">News API</a> and allows the user to save their favourite ones.